acandael/actionmaker-v2/src/content/activities/en/laserschermen.md

     'laserschermen/laserschermen-7.jpg',
   ]
 categories: ['actief', 'indoor', 'outdoor']
-duration: '2-3 hours'
+duration: '30 minutes - 2 hours'
-groupSize: '8-50 people'
+groupSize: '4 - 150 people'
-availability: 'On request'
+availability: 'All year round'
 ---

 Do you dream of becoming a Jedi or Sith, like in the legendary Star Wars films?
 With lightsaber fencing, you step into the world of the Force and learn to fight with a lightsaber!
 This recognized fourth fencing discipline is guided by one of the first certified instructors from Flanders.